finia2NA/GrammarCrammer/server/STRUCTURE.md

 Encrypts and decrypts Claude API keys using AES-256-GCM with a per-user deterministic IV derived from `userId`.
 Keys are never stored in plaintext.

 ### `auth.service.ts`
-Handles user creation, `bcryptjs` password hashing, JWT signing (7-day expiry), and OAuth user lookup/creation (Apple + Google).
+Handles user creation, `bcryptjs` password hashing, JWT signing (7-day expiry), OAuth user lookup/creation (Apple + Google), and password reset token management.

 ### `tree.service.ts`
 Manages the hierarchical Node tree.
 Nodes can be collections (have children) or leaves (have a Deck attached).
 Provides full tree retrieval (recursive nesting), breadcrumb paths, and subtree descendant queries.